Skip to Main Content

 Meghan E. Flinn

-Meghan Flinn is a partner in the Investigations, Enforcement, and White Collar group in the Washington, D.C. office.
+Meghan Flinn is a partner in the White Collar Defense and Investigations group.
 She focuses her practice on government investigations and enforcement actions, internal investigations, and complex regulatory and private litigation matters at the trial and appellate level.

 Her experience extends to defending and counseling clients in matters concerning, among other things: